gipi/blog/_posts/2018-08-13-update-marlin-fw-for-anet.md

-options: in my case, when the fan started spinning, the extruder temperature was dropping of ten degrees and it was unable to make it raise fast enough and printer was halting to prevent temperature runaway; increasing the acceptable temperature difference and/or the time allowed to balance it fixed the problem.
+options: in my case, when the fan started spinning, the extruder temperature was dropping of ten degrees and it was unable to make it raise fast enough and printer was halting to prevent temperature runaway; increasing the acceptable temperature difference and/or the time allowed to balance it, fixed the problem.

 Disabling them it's not a viable option since you will risk to put your house in fire if the thermostat detaches from the printing head.